varigence/docs/bimlflex/reference-documentation/settings/DvInferLinkHub.md

 For other sources it might be necessary to load the HUB table from both sources, either due to late arriving data, missing data or timing issues.

-Setting the "DvInferLinkHub" to true will allow the Product to populate the ProductCategory Hub as part of that source table load.
+Setting the `DvInferLinkHub` to true will allow the Product to populate the ProductCategory Hub as part of that source table load.

 Notes: